fe-data/fe-docs/docs/advanced/webhooks-scans.rst

 #.
 Scan App
 #.
 REST API (`Scan request <api-scans.html#new-scan>`_)
 #.
-Choose for :guilabel:`Checkin` in the contextmenu of the orders-dashboard
+Choose for :guilabel:`Tickets -> Checkin` in the popupmenu of the orders-dashboard

 **Example payload**